growdigital/Notes/show/app.md

 ---

 1. Enable - through provision of allotments, by programme of free workshops to local residents & free entry to show gardens.
 Offer quarter, half & full.
-2. Empower - by education, for the schools, allotmenteers & residents
+2. Empower - by education, for the schools, allotmenteers & residents, and farmers
 3. Evidence - documenting process, offering blueprint for similar projects, share online.
-Evidence impact 🤔
+Evidence impact 🤔.
+Outcome, indicators

 * About your community and who will benefit – especially how you will work with people who do not  usually engage in climate action.
 * What you propose to do.